pektin/jam/docs/lib/built-ins.rst

 Integer Types
 -------------

 Types specifically used to represent integer numbers.
+Each type supports the standard set of operations, excluding normal division.

+In general, every integer can be implicitly cast to another, if said integer's maximum and minimum value has a possible representation in the other type.
+For instance, a Int8 can be implicitly cast to an Int16,  but a UInt8 cannot.

 `class Int`
     Generic integer class that dynamically expands to larger sizes when needed.
-    This class is slower, but in return has no limit in size.
+    This class is less performant, but in return has no limit in size.
+Use this class when performance is non-critical and/or the size of the integer is indeterminate at compile time.

 `class UInt`
     Generic unsigned integer class that dynamically expands to larger sizes when needed.
-This class is slower, but in return has not limit in size.
+This class is less performant, but in return has not limit in size.
+Use this class when performance is non-critical and/or the size of the integer is indeterminate at compile time.

 `class Int8`
     A 8 bit integer class.
 Has a range of −128 to 127.